CesiumGS/3d-tiles/README.md

 The `refine` property is an optional string that is either `"replace"` for replacement refinement or `"add"` for additive refinement.
 When `refine` is omitted, it defaults to `"add"`.

-The `contents` property is an object that contains metadata about the tile's content and a link to the content.  `contents.type` is a string that defines the [tile format](#tileFormats) and `contents.url` is a string that points to the tile's contents with an absolute or relative url.
+The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.type` is a string that defines the [tile format](#tileFormats) and `content.url` is a string that points to the tile's contents with an absolute or relative url.
 In the example above, the url, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).

-`contents.batchSize` is a nonnegative integer that defines the number of models batched in the tile, e.g., in the example above, there are 29 buildings in the tile.
+`content.batchSize` is a nonnegative integer that defines the number of models batched in the tile, e.g., in the example above, there are 29 buildings in the tile.

-`contents.box` defines an optional bounding volume similar to the top-level `box` property.
-But unlike the top-level `box` property, `contents.box` is a tightly fit box enclosing just the tile's contents.
-This is used for replacement refinement; `box` provides spatial coherence and `contents.box` enables tight view frustum culling.
-The screenshot below shows the bounding volumes for the root tile for [Canary Wharf](http://cesiumjs.org/CanaryWharf/).  `box`, shown in red, and encloses the entire area of the tileset; `contents.box` shown in blue, encloses just the four models in the root tile.
+`content.box` defines an optional bounding volume similar to the top-level `box` property.
+But unlike the top-level `box` property, `content.box` is a tightly fit box enclosing just the tile's contents.
+This is used for replacement refinement; `box` provides spatial coherence and `content.box` enables tight view frustum culling.
+The screenshot below shows the bounding volumes for the root tile for [Canary Wharf](http://cesiumjs.org/CanaryWharf/).  `box`, shown in red, and encloses the entire area of the tileset; `content.box` shown in blue, encloses just the four models in the root tile.

 ![](figures/contentsBox.png)

-`contents` is optional.
+`content` is optional.
 When it is not defined, the tile's bounding volume is still used for culling (see [Grids](#Grids)).

 `children` is an array of objects that define child tiles.
 See the [section below](#tiles.json).